alexandra-storton/Profitability-and-Discounting-Strategy/README.md

  * Return rate stable YoY at 6.8% in the last year, no notable seasonality trend or significant spikes.

- * Expected trends including higher priced items and first time buyers seeing higher returns are obsereved.
+ * Expected trends including higher priced items and first time buyers seeing higher returns are observed.

  * There may be potential issues with the marketplace platform fit and US operations with both seeing higher return rates - further information should be collected on returns so we can paint a clearer picture of the issue.